The $L^p$ regularity problem for parabolic operators: Introduction

-In order to set the context for this paper's study of the solvability of the parabolic Regularity problem, we briefly review what's known for elliptic equations.
+We now provide some details which will set the context for this paper's study of the solvability of the parabolic Regularity problem, beginning with a brief review of what's known for elliptic equations.
 The study of elliptic divergence form operators under the analogous assumption - that the gradient of the coefficients of the matrix satisfies a Carleson condition - has been well developed over more than two decades by numerous authors, and even enjoys fruitful connections to the study of geometric properties of the boundary of the domain such as uniform rectifiability (see \cite{Azz,AHMMT,HMT,HMMtrans,HMMTZ,FL}).
 In general these smoothness assumptions fall into two different regimes: one where the norm bound $\|\mu\|_C$ in \eqref{E:1:carl} is of arbitrary magnitude and a second where it is assumed to be sufficiently small.
 In the elliptic setting, the ``large Carleson norm" condition implies that the elliptic measure belongs to the Muckenhoupt weight class $A^\infty$ with respect to surface measure, and this in turn implies solvability of the Dirichlet problem with data belonging to $L^p$ for some (possibly large) value of $p$.
 This was shown in \cite{KP01} in 2001.
 In the ``small Carleson norm" regime, the elliptic measure is provably much better behaved with respect to surface measure, yielding solvability of the $L^p$ Dirichlet problem for all $1 < p< \infty$.
 This was the main result of \cite{DPP} in 2007, completing the program of solving these particular elliptic Dirichlet boundary value problems.